boomygundrone/ScentSafe-web/README.md

 # ScentSafe-web
-this is the web md for ScentSafe chat.md
+this is the web md for ScentSafe

 ## AI Interaction Overview
-- Tools used: ChatGPT5, ChatGPT-4o (this assistant).
+- Tools used: ChatGPT5, ChatGPT-4o
 - Roles in the build:
   - Messaging strategy to reframe ScentSafe as a Social Wellness technology.
   - Content drafting for hero, mission, problem/solution, vision, FAQ, and testimonials.